loiccoyle/phomo/README.md

   -n N_APPEARANCES, --n-appearances N_APPEARANCES
                         The number of times a tile can appear in the mosaic.
   -v, --verbose         Verbosity.
-  -b, --black_and_white
+  -b, --black-and-white
-                        Black and white.
+                        Convert master and tile images to black and white.
   -g, --show-grid       Show the tile grid, don't build the mosiac.
   -d SUBDIVISIONS [SUBDIVISIONS ...], --subdivisions SUBDIVISIONS [SUBDIVISIONS ...]
                         Grid subdivision thresholds.
+  -m {greyscale,norm,luv_approx}, --metric {greyscale,norm,luv_approx}
+                        Distance metric.
+  -j WORKERS, --workers WORKERS
+                        Number of processes to run in parallel when computing the distance matrix.
 ```

 ## Note